Fix: High CPU Usage

 While laptops are plugged in (charging), they switch to a performance-based power plan, activating the discrete GPU (if it has one), aggressive cooling, and better CPU overclock.

-However, when laptops are running on battery, they switch over to a power plan that encourages longer battery life.
+However, when laptops are running on battery, they switch over to a power plan that promotes extended battery life.

 This could be the cause of the elevated CPU usage.

-As a user, you can optimize the options in these power plans to enjoy better performance.
-In fact, you can even do this on a desktop PC.
+As a user, you can optimize the options in these power plans to enjoy improved performance.
+In fact, you can even do this on a standard desktop PC.

 To do this, type choose a power plan in the Start Menu and open it.
-For desktop PCs, there should be two different plans by default: Balanced and Performance.
+For desktop PCs, there should be two separate plans by default: Balanced and Performance.

-Laptops, on the other hand, may have an alternative performance plan or multiple plans in place.
+Laptops, on the other hand, may have an alternative performance plan or several plans in place.
 Our ASUS laptop, for example, has an ASUS Recommended plan selected by default.

 choose or customize a power plan ASUS Recommended